thdaquin/ashue/README.md

 ## Features

 Upload PDFs with yellowed/tinted pages
+Preview pages before download
-Adjustable threshold for black/white conversion Preview converted pages before download
+Adjustable threshold and dpi for black/white conversion

 ## Usage

 1. Select a PDF file
-2. Adjust the threshold slider (default: 128)
+2. Adjust the threshold and dpi (use the preview for help!)
-3. Click "Convert to B&W"
+3. Click the "Convert full pdf" button
-4. Preview and download
+4. Download result

 ## Why the name?